dduyg/55/posts/summer-nights-images.md

 In this project, I want to use data to

-Here is some code that illustrates how we read values from the line sensors:
+To give you a flavor of the game/ Here is some code that illustrates how we read values from the line sensors:
 ```python

 # recursive backtracker algorithm